meteor-rocket/module-example-app/README.md

 `rocket:module` handles all the JavaScript files in your app.
 JavaScript files that end with `.entry.js` or are entirely named `"entry.js"` are entry points into your application.
 You'll need at least one entrypoint file.
-In each entrypoint you can begin importing whatever you need, like in the following ES6 samples:
+In each entrypoint you can begin importing whatever you need, like in the following ES6
+examples:

 > `/path/to/your/app/entry.js`
 > ```js